huynhvp/vietphihuynh.github.io/_posts/2020-11-10-optimization.md

   In production, together with accuracy, scalability and high performance become crucial concerns.
 To deal with that, there could be two strategies:

     - <b>Using smaller models or distilled models that still yield the accuracy you need:</b> DL models, especially, Transformer-based LM models, become more and more powerful, at the cost of number of model parameters and environmental responsibility (carbon footprint).
-However, larger model is not always better than smaller model.
-Your data, your interventions (e.g. preprocessing, hyperparameters, fine-tuning, postprocessing) also account for the performance of your model.
+However, larger model does not necessarily mean better.
+The data size, the training/fine-tuning recipe also account for the performance of your model ([https://www.deeplearning.ai/the-batch/finding-the-best-data-to-parameter-ratio-for-nlp-models/](https://www.deeplearning.ai/the-batch/finding-the-best-data-to-parameter-ratio-for-nlp-models/)).

   ![](/assets/img/optimization/model_size.jpg){:style="width: 100%; display:block; margin-left:auto; margin-right:auto"} ([https://huggingface.co/blog/large-language-models](https://huggingface.co/blog/large-language-models))